ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ## Map

-Add your objects, put it in a static group (group allows you to grab one object and move all of them).
-Add a sky.
-Done.
+Select all your objects in the hierarchy and right click to create a new group containing all the objects.
+Alternatively, use the shortcut CTRL + G.
+Grouping allows you to move all the objects within together at once.

+Lastly, from shared content, feel free to search for a sky and add it to your project!
+Like last time, click the plus button and drag it from the Asset Manifest to the Hierarchy.

 ## Win State